tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, miniscule components of these devices can be problematic in medical diagnosis when they are in the body.
+• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, tiny parts of these magnets can hinder the diagnostic process when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.